Alxzxzz/agentic-era-hack/README.md

 - [x] **Innovation & Market Potential**
   - **Reason:** The application of an AI agent for infrastructure management in the cloud (CloudOps) is an innovative field with great market potential to simplify complex operations.

-- [ ] **Clarity of Presentation & Demo**
-  - **Reason:** This is a criterion about the human presentation of the project, so it cannot be automatically evaluated from the code.

 ## Getting Started